Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 I'm talking about dolphin boners.

-Every time it happened.
+Every time it happened to rage dolphin boners.

-Facts are facts, that's what you're talking about.
+that's what you're talking about.

-Now you've made this weird.
-We were all about having some fun and now everyone's going to have that in the back of their minds.
+and now everyone's going to have that in the back of their mind.

 Do another lap.